amykapernick/blog/site/posts/building-quokka-on-demand.md

 ![](/img/quokkabot/twilio_function.png)

-Twilio gives you some code to start with (even though we're using the Blank template 🤷‍♀️), we just need to make a couple of tweaks to get started.
+Twilio gives you some code to start with (even though we're using the Blank template 🤷‍♀️), we only need to make a couple of tweaks to get started.
 This function will be triggered whenever a WhatsApp message is sent to your number and will send a response to the same number.

 ```js
     exports.handler = function(context, event, callback) {